 Although often a spring festival, this year the four-day, ticketed event will be held from September 23-26, 2021.
 Industry days take place on Thursday, September 23 and Friday, September 24 and the event launches to the public on Friday, September 24 at 4:00 p.m.
 You can find the full session schedule here.

 Where is the London Coffee Festival?

 The event takes place in East London at the Truman Brewery, Brick Lane, London E1 6QR.
 There are plenty of tube options nearby like Liverpool Street Station with the Central, Metropolitan, Circle, and Hammersmith & City lines.
 The Central line covers Notting Hill Gate Station.
 That station is ideal for those staying at our Leicester vacation rental, which is very close to some of Notting Hill’s best coffee shops.
-The Circle line also covers Notting Hill and Kensington (ideal for those staying near Kensington High Street at Kensington Court and the The York—two of London Perfect’s most gorgeous rental apartments.
+The Circle line also covers Notting Hill and Kensington (ideal for those staying near Kensington High Street at Kensington Court rental apartment).
 Find more transport options here.